-More importantly, the techniques required to apply One-Finger Zen and Tiger Claw for dim-mak and chin-na are actually very simple.; it is the skills that are crucial in implementing dim-mak and chin-na, the two highest levels of combat.
+More importantly, the techniques required to apply One-Finger Zen and Tiger Claw for dim-mark and chin-na are actually very simple; it is the skills that are crucial in implementing dim-mark and chin-na, the two highest levels of combat.
 This kungfu “enlightenment” opened up “enlightenment” in many areas of daily living.
-Whether a salesman earns 2,000 euros a month or 20,00 euros a month depends on his skills, not on his techniques, which are probably the same in both cases.
+Whether a salesman earns 2,000 euros a month or 20,000 euros a month depends on his skills, not on his techniques which are probably the same in both cases.

-The skills acquired in the three different arts -- One-Finger Shooting Zen, Taming Tiger and Thirty Puches – are quite different.
+The skills acquired in the three different arts -- One-Finger Shooting Zen, Taming Tiger (the skill, not the set) and Thirty Punches – are quite different.

 In One-Finger Shooting Zen, the skills are letting energy to flow and consolidating energy into internal force.
 In Taming Tiger the skill is to strengthen the fingers, in a more physical way, to use as tiger-claws in chin-na.
 In Thirty Punches the skill is to explode force from the dan tian.

-For most people, it will take a few years for them to acquire the respective skills – if they even do.
+For most people, it will take a few years for them to acquire the respective skills.
 Only a few of them will succeed.
 Even when they have the skills, they may not realize it.
 In Thirty Punches, for example, they only know that their punches are powerful with internal force.
 They may not know that they have the skill of channeling their internal force to flow form their dan tian to their fists.
 Many would not acquire the skills and therefore do not have the result of internal force when they punch.